Implementing A Terraform Provider

 }

-Terraform needs a Delete
+Terraform needs a Delete-method.

 // github.com/stefaanc/terraform-provider-abc/abc/resource_abc_xyz